jellisy/pixel-art-maker/README.md

 # Description

 The web page demonstrates skills and understanding of the core concepts required for the project:
-- Defining variables by selecting the DOM elements using methods of the document object
+- Defining variables by selecting the DOM elements using methods of the document object.
-- Adding event listeners to relevant DOM elements by declaring inline functions
+- Adding event listeners to relevant DOM elements by declaring inline functions.
 - Writing nested for loops to dynamically generate the table based on user specifications.

 # Instructions